 They key elements are Class, Attribute and Association, which have their usual meaning in object-oriented modelling languages.
 ConML implements multiple generalisation, but not multiple specialisation.
-This is equivalent to what is often termed “multiple inheritance” in programming, but the explicit presence of discriminants add clarity and avoid ambiguous situations.
+This is equivalent to what is often called “multiple inheritance” in programming, but the explicit presence of discriminants add clarity and avoid ambiguous situations.
 Repeated inheritance is managed through well-defined inheritance rules.

 Another major feature of ConML is the inclusion of deferred features, named properties.
 In addition to attributes and semi-associations (which convey the expected meaning), properties are intended to model characteristics of classes and leave the concrete details unspecified until the model is refined and properties are fleshed out into either attributes or semi-associations.

-All features, in addition, are intrinsically multi-valued, and there is built-in support for “null” and “unknown” semantics; “null” means absence of information, whereas “unknown” means presence of information but absence of knowledge about it.
+All features, in addition, are intrinsically multi-valued, and there is built-in support for null and unknown semantics; null means absence of information, whereas unknown means presence of information but absence of knowledge about it.
 For example p.Name = unknown means that p has a name, but we don’t know what it is.
 This is very different from p.Name = null, which means that p does not have a name.

-Finally, features in ConML may be marked as temporal, subjective or both.
+Also, features in ConML may be marked as temporal, subjective or both.
 A temporal feature is one that, on change, allows for the creation of a new phase of the owner object; similarly, a subjective feature is one that, on change, allows for the creation of a new perspective of the object.
 Phases and perspectives are versions of the object along different and independent dimensions; the following figure shows an example.

-Note that attribute Use of class Building is marked at temporal, and attribute Assessment is marked as subjective.
-Under the thick grey line, four versions of object b are shown.
-The line below the object identifier b: Building contains, in all four cases, a phase selector plus a perspective selector.
-The phase selector consists of an @ sign followed by a time expression (years, in this example).
-The perspective selector consists of a $ sign followed by a subject expression (people names in this example).
+Note that attribute Building.Use is marked as temporal, and attribute Building.Assessment is marked as subjective.
+Under the thick grey line, four versions of object b: Building are shown.
+Every one of them shows predication qualifiers, that is, expressions that “slice” the object over a given dimension (time or subjectivity) and return a particular version of the object.
+Time-related qualifiers (also called phase qualifiers) consist of an @ sign followed by a time expression (years, in this example).
+Similarly, subjectivity-related qualifiers (also called perspective qualifiers) consist of a $ sign followed by a subject expression (people names in this example).
 You can see how the value of Assessment is different at the same point in time depending on who expresses the information; this is allowed by the class model since the attribute has been marked as “(S)”.
 Similarly, you can see how the value of Use changes over time regardless of who expresses it.

-Experiences so far
+Experiences with ConML so far

-ConML has been used so far for two major goals: the development of a large abstract reference model of cultural heritage , and teaching a recurring 1-week postgraduate course “Conceptual Modelling for Cultural Heritage”, aimed at archaeologists, architects and related professionals, and which has occurred four times now.
+Also, ConML has been used as the core of the master’s level course “Conceptual Modelling for Cultural Heritage”, aimed at archaeologists, architects and related professionals, and which has occurred eight times now.
 Feedback obtained has been very positive, especially with regard to being able to explicitly model temporal and subjective issues, to the extreme simplicity of the language, and to the added level of formality that a semi-formal modelling language brings to the humanities and social sciences.

 Hug, C. and C. Gonzalez-Perez, 2012.
 Qualitative Evaluation of Cultural Heritage Information Modelling Techniques.
 ACM Journal on Computing and Cultural Heritage.
+5(2).